zakj1968/solatTime/README.md

 # solatTime (Muslim Prayer Time) for ESP32
 A muslim solat (prayer) time application running on ESP32.
-Solat API is for Malaysia solat time.
-I fetch the prayer data from https:\\api.azanpro.com.
-It is in JSON format.
+This app uses folat API is for Malaysia solat time, https:\\api.azanpro.com.
+The data in JSON format.
 This app collect the data display them on LCD display and process them to trigger azan audio.
+The new release has features for setting of wifi and API area code via web browser from pc, phone etc. make the app is more portable.
+Details of setup in the link below.
 List of Hardware:
 1. ESP32.
 Any ESP32 will do.
 However the code won't work with Arduino microcontroller.
 ESP32 has native support for I2S protocol and dual cores.
 2. SD card reader.
 I am using DIY Sd card adapter by soldering the pins directly on to the adapter.